newatoms/beta/projects/sol-lewitt-and-agile/pitch.md

-# What Krysten learned about working iteratively from installing Sol LeWitt

 ## Goal
 To *Create new audience* we will write about *The Entrepeneur and the team* to show how *Collaborative* enables you to excel in *Research and Understanding* written from the perspective of a(n) *Internal Editorial Team*.